 A credit is allowed for taxpayers who include accessible and barrier-free design elements in the construction of a new one- or two-family dwelling.
-To claim the credit, the taxpayer must own the newly constructed one- or two-family dwelling and qualifies for and claims the homestead exemption on the home.
+To claim the credit, the taxpayer must own the newly constructed one- or two-family dwelling and must qualify for and claim the homestead exemption on the home.